OUR BABY TULA STANDARD CARRIER REVIEW

 I know he is there, but his 25 pounds isn’t bearing down on my back.

-I absolutely love the different colors and patterns they have to choose from.
+I love the different colors and patterns they have to choose from.
 There is something for everyone, even cool designs that dads will love.

 You may think this is small, but my favorite thing about this carrier is the padded should straps.
 They feel like pillows on your shoulder.